Azure/vscode-osconfig/README.md

 - `osconfig.model.remote`
   - `repository`: The name of the GitHub model repository `<owner>/<repo>`.
 The name is not case sensative.
-  - `path`: The path to the directory containing the model files.
+  - `path`: The path to the directory containing the MIM JSON files.
   - `ref`: The name of the commit/branch/tag.
 Default: the repository's default branch (usually `main`)
-- `osconfig.model.local.path`: The path to a directory containing a set of models.
+- `osconfig.model.local.path`: The path to a directory containing a set of MIM JSON files.
-- `osconfig.model.priority`: The model repository to use when resolving model references.
+- `osconfig.model.priority`: The model repository source to load MIM JSON files from.
 If the selected source is not available, the next source is used as a fallback.

-> By default, the extension will load the latest models from the `main` branch of the [Azure/azure-osconfig](https://github.com/Azure/azure-osconfig) repository (located under `/src/modules/mim`).
+> By default, the extension will load MIM JSON files from the `main` branch of the [Azure/azure-osconfig](https://github.com/Azure/azure-osconfig) repository (located under `/src/modules/mim`).

 ---